 The team presents a demographic ecosystem model that mechanistically represents plant water stress based on hydraulic traits.
 They show that this type of model can explain why different plant functional types exhibit different leaf-area phenology and growth rates.

 A team of researchers have updated the Ecosystem Demography model 2 (ED2) with a trait-driven mechanistic plant hydraulic module that can track water flows within trees.
 The model is also coupled with novel stomatal and drought phenology schemes.
-Four plant functional types with strategies ranging from conservative slow-growing to acquisitive fast-growing were parameterized on the basis of meta-analysis of plant hydraulic traits.
-Simulations from both the original and the updated ED2 were evaluated against 5 years of field data from a Costa Rican seasonally dry tropical forest site and remote-sensing data over Central America.
-Compared with the original ED2, predictions from their novel trait-driven model matched better with observed growth, phenology and their variations among functional groups.
+Four plant functional types with strategies ranging from conservative slow growing to acquisitive fast growing were parameterized on the basis of meta-analysis of plant hydraulic traits.
+Simulations from both the original and the updated ED2 were evaluated against five years of field data from a Costa Rican seasonally dry tropical forest site and remote-sensing data over Central America.
+Compared with the original ED2, predictions from their novel trait-driven model matched better with observed growth, phenology, and their variations among functional groups.
 Notably, the original ED2 produced unrealistically small leaf area index (LAI) and underestimated cumulative leaf litter.
 Both of these biases were corrected by the updated model.
 The updated model was also better able to simulate spatial patterns of LAI dynamics in Central America.
-These results demonstrate that mechanistic incorporation of plant hydraulic traits is necessary for the simulation of spatio-temporal patterns of vegetation dynamics in seasonally dry tropical forests in vegetation models.
+These results demonstrate that mechanistic incorporation of plant hydraulic traits is necessary for the simulation of spatiotemporal patterns of vegetation dynamics in seasonally dry tropical forests in vegetation models.

-US Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science (TES) Program under award number DE-SC0014363.
+Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, under award number DE-SC0014363.
 National Science Foundation CAREER Award DEB-1053237.
-NASA Carbon Cycle Science Program Award NNX11AD45G.
+National Aeronautics and Space Administration (NASA) Carbon Cycle Science Program Award NNX11AD45G.
 Princeton Environmental Institute and the Andlinger Center for Energy and the Environment at Princeton University.